j-d-b/tas-server/lib/graphql/README.md

 Every mutation requires a single input object with the same name (+ 'Input') as the mutation.
 These input types are located in `schema/mutation-input-types` to keep the main directory cleaner. `schema/mutation-input-types/index.js` requires all the input types and exports them as an array.

-Query input types are still included in `schema/query.js`.
+Query input types are still included in `schema/query.js`, except the `TimeSlotInput` type which is defined in `schema/mutation-input-types` but is used in `schema/query.js`.

 The files in `schema/` generally contain a single type definition, with one exception:
-* `TypeDetails` is a union type, so `type-details.js` also contains its composing types.
 * `schema/query.js` defines input types used only in queries.

 All files in `schema/` have a single export.